Do Go On - 369 - The Night Witches

 Because I think it's at least a few.

-We have The Unkillable Soldier.
+We have the Unkillable Soldier.

 Yes.

-And there's one about the Great War, World War I.
+And there's one about the Great War,

-And I reckon there was another one.
+I reckon there was another one, but add to the list.

-Do they do a Cold It's one or maybe a Castle Itter maybe?
+Do they do a cold it's one or maybe a castle itter maybe?

 Yes, I reckon that rings a bell.

-Well, you can add Night Witches to the list.
+Well, you can add night witches to the list.

 Wow.